JAlcocerT/JAlcocerT/content/blog/selfhost-0525.md

 ```

 {{< callout type="info" >}}
-It has influxDB 2.0 integration, inc ase that you want to use this with Grafana.
+InternetSpeedTracker has influxDB 2.0 integration, inc ase that you want to use this with Grafana.
 Also integrations with: tg, webhooks, gotify, ntfy,...
 {{< /callout >}}